ryjones/rl-report/main/composer-repolinter-report.md

 - `packages/composer-cli/test/card/import.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/card/list.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/card/validate.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `packages/composer-cli/test/archive/archive.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `packages/composer-cli/test/archive/create.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `packages/composer-cli/test/archive/list.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/generator/createCode.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/generator/generator.js`: The first 5 lines do not contain the pattern(s): Copyright.
 - `packages/composer-cli/test/identity/bind.js`: The first 5 lines do not contain the pattern(s): Copyright.